Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Dyslexic adults, on the other hand, tend to be extremely keen to learn, to improve and are very involved in the process of ‘re-training’ their brains.

-NDIS Funding for Dyslexia
+NDIS Funding Options for Dyslexia

 Neurosensory is dedicated to helping individuals with their applications for NDIS or other funding.